How to Do a Google Maps Competitor Benchmarking in 2026

 Next Steps and How Ampli5 Pulse Helps

 The information in this guide gives you the strategy.
-Ampli5 Pulse gives you the platform to execute it — rank tracking, AI review management, post scheduling, competitor intelligence, and automated reporting all in one place, designed for local businesses managing from 1 to 100+ locations.
+Ampli5 Pulse gives you the platform to execute it — performance tracking, AI review management, post scheduling, competitor intelligence, and automated reporting all in one place, designed for local businesses managing from 1 to 100+ locations.

 Manage Your GBP on Autopilot